H&R Block: Corporate affairs

 H&R Block is a company headquartered in Kansas City, Missouri, governed by an 11-member board of directors and led by CEO Jeff Jones and CFO Tony Bowen.
 It employs around 2,700 regular full-time employees and up to 90,700 seasonal employees, generating over $3 billion in revenue annually.
 It also runs The Tax Institute at H&R Block.

 Marketing

 H&R Block has undertaken several high-profile marketing campaigns featuring celebrities such as Jon Hamm and Anthony Davis, with the most recent campaign during the 2017 Super Bowl featuring IBM Watson at its retail locations.
+In 2024, the company launched the spoof miniseries "responsibility island", combining taxes and reality TV.
+The company stated its goal was to attract new customers from Generation Z.

 Corporate social responsibility

 The company partners with Military One Source, which lets members of the military service file for free.

 As part of its corporate social responsibility initiatives, in 2014 H&R Block launched an online game for high school students called the Budget Challenge.
-The challenge is part of the company's Dollars & Sense financial literacy effort, and offers college scholarships for teenage students who win the game.
+The challenge was part of the company's Dollars & Sense financial literacy effort and offered college scholarships up to 2019 for teenage students who won the games.